pennlabs/django-rest-live/README.md

 You should generate the `request_id` client side.
 It's used to track the subscription you request throughout its lifetime -- we'll see that it's referenced both in error messages and broadcasts.

-The model label should be in Django's standard `app.modelname` format. `value` field here is set to the value for the [primary key](https://docs.djangoproject.com/en/3.1/topics/db/queries/#the-pk-lookup-shortcut) for the model instance we're subscribing to.
-This is generally the value of the `id` field, but is equivalent to querying for `Task.objects.filter(pk=<value>)`.
+The model label should be in Django's standard `app.modelname` format.
+The `value` field here is set to the value for the [lookup field](https://www.django-rest-framework.org/api-guide/generic-views/#attributes) value for the model instance we're subscribing to.
+Since this defaults to  [`pk`](https://docs.djangoproject.com/en/3.1/topics/db/queries/#the-pk-lookup-shortcut), it's the conceptual equivalent of subscribing to the instance which would be returned from `Task.objects.filter(pk=<value>)`.

-The example message above would subscribe to updates for the todo task with an primary key of 1.
-As mentioned above, the client should make a GET request to get the entire list, with all its tasks and their associated IDs, to figure out which IDs to subscribe to.
+As mentioned above, the client should make RESTful HTTP requests for resources to determine which IDs it wants to subscribe to; there's no capability for querying models built in to the Websocket API, just subscriptions and broadcasts.

 When the Task with primary key `1` updates, a message in this format will be sent over the websocket: